Bunkai9448/digipet_PSP/Cheat4steps.md

 As a bonus for this project, I wanted to create a Quality of Life improvement for this game.

-- We will cheat at the steps parameter of this game.
+- This will cheat at the steps parameter of this game.

 ## Game ID: